Trump marking 9/11 by attending a New York Yankees game

 Even before Trump left the White House, security at the stadium was tight.
 Every entrance featured metal detectors and Secret Service agents, some with sniffer dogs, while New York Police Department helicopters thundered overhead.

-Stadium authorities opened the gates three hours before the first pitch, and long lines began forming even before that.
+Stadium authorities opened the gates three hours before the first pitch, and long lines began forming even before that, though most of the crowd appeared to be moving into the stadium smoothly.
 The Yankees said ticketholders were “strongly urged to arrive as early as possible.”

 The Secret Service also posted a statement saying extra time would be necessary and asking fans to “consider leaving your bags at home to help speed up the security screening process.”